nogalpaulina/hrs-portlets/README.md

 + Configures the href of the "Unclassified Leave Report" link.
 + If not set, this link will still appear but will be broken.

+#### `dynamicLeaveBalancesLearnMoreUrl` portlet preference (optional)

++ Configures the href of the "Learn more about dynamic leave balances" link.
++ If not set, this link will be hidden.

 ## JSON resource URLs

 (Not a comprehensive listing.)